TwilightZebby/TwiLite/README.md

 All Role Menu management can be found under the `/rolemenu` Command - including guides on how to edit or delete an existing Role Menu.

+## Discord Outage Notifier Module
+> [!NOTE]
+> The Discord Outage Notifier Module is only available in the Server App context.

+Want to be kept in the loop when Discord has another outage?
+Use TwiLite's Outage Notifier!

+Simply use the `/discord-outage-feed` to toggle if your Server receives these outage notifications (in the Channel you use this Command in) or not.

 ## Miscellaneous Features
 TwiLite may sometimes be updated to add some general-purpose, utility, or other miscellaneous features.
 Currently added ones are as follows:

 ### Role-locking Custom Emojis
 > [!NOTE]
-> Ability to upload Role-locked Custom Emojis can only be done when TwiLite is added to your Server.
+> Ability to upload Role-locked Custom Emojis can only be done in the Server App context.

 Twilite offers a `/lock-emoji` Command, that can be used by Server Admins to upload role-locked custom emojis to your Server.
 This makes use of a lesser-known feature within Discord, mostly used by Discord's Twitch Integration.